LS-Lab/KeYmaeraX-release/README.md

 Branches
 ========

-- `release` is the stable branch for KeYmaera X releases.
 - `master` is the branch for active ongoing developments of KeYmaera X.
+- [The Repository's Releases Page](https://github.com/LS-Lab/KeYmaeraX-release/releases) lists all tagged stable releases.

 Dependencies
 ============